gmofishsauce/v6502demo/README.md

 each of these `.rdf` files within the Wayback Machine is peculiar; the Go code knows the rule for constructing it.

+### Move the images

+The site will end up in `v6502demo/wiki`, so the images need to be there.
+Rather than copy the ones I downloaded which would double the size of the repo, I moved the downloadeded `images/` directory from `websites` to `work` and then from `work` to `images`.
+There is shell script, `tools/bld_img.sh`, that does this.
+It's a one liner that runs rsync.

 ### Rename all the files

-Every downloaded file name will end up in the URL of a file rendered into the Gibhub Pages site by the Jekyll processor.
-Due to the structure of the wiki, essentially all the files (including some of the RDF files) have names that cannot be used in URLs.
-Many of them are handled correctly in practice even though they form technically illegal URLs; others causes problems when the Github Pages pipeline runs Jekyll to render the markdown I generate as static HTML.

-I renamed all the offending files (i.e. most of the files) according to standard rules.
-This is done using another command line option to mkmd (description TBD).
-The renaming of course breaks all the links to the renamed documents.
-All URLs are rewritten in later steps by applying the same character remapping rules.
+I renamed all files according to a rule.
+This is done using `./tools/mkmd -u` on each file.
+The [work](./work) directory contains the renamed files.
+This breaks all the links to the renamed documents.
+All URLs are rewritten in later steps by applying the same character remapping rule.
 Unlike the file names, the URLs that reference them are usually URL encoded.
-The URLs must be URL decoded, then fixed, and then URL encode (although the last step is likely unnecessary with all the special characters substituted for legal URL characters).
+The URLs must be URL decoded to restore the original illegal URL characters, then fixed by applying the rule.

+Interestingly, none of the image files seems to have any illegal URL characters in their names.
+This suggests that MediaWiki has similar set of remapping rules that it applies to uploaded images.

 ### Set up Github Pages and create some README files

 I enabled Github Pages for the entire repo.
-Much of the repo is not accessible through the Pages site, because it only renders markdown.
+Much of the repo is not accessible through the Pages site, because Pages only renders markdown.
 I created some README.md files, which become index.html files in effect.

-### Move the images

-The site will end up in `v6502demo/wiki`, so the images need to be there.
-Rather than copy the ones I downloaded which would double the size of the repo, I moved the downloadeded `images/` directory from `downloads/visual6502.org/wiki/images` to `wiki/images`.

 ### Write the .md files

+TBD:

 This is the point of the whole exercise: writing a static markdown file that captures all the valuable content of the original MediaWiki page.
 This step includes updating all the URLs that